Wildhoney/Dory/documentation/GETTING_STARTED.md

 **Note:** Valid as of 23rd March, 2016.

 Whilst you have the `dory.yml` file open, you can go ahead and change the `title`, `url` and `description` options to personalise your blog &mdash; making it look less like the default Dory instance!

+After you have modified the configuration, you must *currently* run `npm run build` for the application to reflect the changes &mdash; however this will soon change to prevent the need.